 Sequential Steps To Aquascape Your Aquarium

 Aquascaping is a broad task that requires time, labor, and creativity.
 But you can easily start your first aquascaping with a few steps.
 Here I have discussed six primary steps of aquascaping.

 First, you should select what style and layout you want to replicate in your aquarium because the items you need to buy will differ substantially according to that.
 As a beginner, you can try the easiest one first, i.e., nature aquascape or jungle style aquascape.

 An aquarium is a canvas for aquascaping and what size you prefer solely depends on you.
 All aquarium sizes have some advantages and disadvantages.

 Large ones are time-consuming to maintain and also require many expensive accessories to effectively run it.
-On the contrary, small tanks set up, water change, and pruning is relatively easy; obviously, all other costs are less.
+On the contrary, small tank set up, water change, and pruning are relatively easy; obviously, all other costs are less.

 Although it’s your call, if you are a beginner, I would recommend tanks in between 10-gallon to 50 gallons.
 Nowadays, rimless tanks are popular for aquascaping because a better view is obtainable without any silicone joint.

 Place your tank near an electrical outlet because you have to plug in a heater, filters, lighting, etc. But never expose it to direct sunlight; it may cause algae outbreaks, and water may heat up unnecessarily.